Behavior Support Consultation/Parent Training

 Parents can engage in behavioral family therapy, where they can train as groups of families or individual families.

-As a parent, you should always strive to inform yourself about Autism, ADHD, neuropsychological and pathological difficulties and ways to manage it.
-Continue to our blog for more information on Behavioral Parent Training, Education, and Support.
+As a parent, you should strive to inform yourself about ways to manage functional challenges.